Improve productivity, eliminate human error, enhance management visibility to work in process

 The spreader operator simply scans the barcode and retrieves all necessary information to prepare the spread job, including number of plies, spread length, and spreading mode.

 When the spread is complete, the spreading system’s wireless barcode printer generates a barcode label to attach to the top ply of the spread.
-The spread then travels to the Gerber Paragon cutter.
+The spread then travels to the Gerber Paragon® or Atria™ Digital Cutter.
 The cutter operator scans the barcode to retrieve the proper cut file.

-After cutting the job, the Gerber Paragon system generates a report that details the number of parts cut and number of units cut (“metrics that matter”).
+After cutting the job, the Gerber Paragon or Atria Digital Cutter system generate a report that details the number of parts cut and number of units cut (“metrics that matter”).
 With this information, managers are able to compare the details of the job cut with the original Easy Plan cut ticket and track work in progress more accurately.